phonedotcom/API-SDK-ruby/docs/MenusApi.md

 # **list_account_menus**
 > ListMenus list_account_menus(account_id, , opts)

-Get a list of menus for an account
+Get a list of menus for an account.

+Get a list of menus for an account.
 See Account Menus for more info on the properties.

 ### Example
 ```ruby